elixirschool/telemetry-code-along/post_2.md

 Before we start writing code, let's walk through how `Telemetry.Metrics` and the `TelemetryMetricsStatsd` reporter work together with Erlang's Telemetry library to handle Telemetry events.

 The `Telemetry.Metrics` library is responsible for specifying which Telemetry events we want to handle as metrics.
-It defines the list of events we care about and specifies which events should be sent to StatsD as which type of metric (for example, counter, timing, distrubtion etc.).
+It defines the list of events we care about and specifies which events should be sent to StatsD as which type of metric (for example, counter, timing, gauge etc.).
 It gives this list of events-as-metrics to the Telemetry reporting client, `TelemetryMetricsStatsd`.

 The `TelemetryMetricsStatsd` library is responsible for taking that list of events and attaching its own event handler module, `TelemetryMetricsStatsd.EventHandler` to each event via a call to `:telemetry.attach/4`.
 Recall from our first post that `:telemetry/attach/4` stores events and their associated handlers in an ETS table.

-Later, when a Telemetry event is dispatched via a call to `:telemetry.execute/3`, Telemetry looks up the event handler, `TelemetryMetricsStatsd.EventHandler`, for the given event in the ETS table and invokes it.
+Later, when a Telemetry event is executed via a call to `:telemetry.execute/3`, Telemetry looks up the event handler, `TelemetryMetricsStatsd.EventHandler`, for the given event in the ETS table and invokes it.
 The event handler module will format the event, metadata and any associated tags as the appropriate StatsD metric and send the resulting metric to StatsD over UDP.

 Most of this happens under the hood.
 We are only on the hook for defining a `Telemetry.Metrics` module and listing the Telemetry events we want to handle as which type of metric.
 That's it!

+## Roadmap

+In order to get this Telemetry pipeline up and running, we don't have to write too much code.

+We will:

+1. Define a supervisor module that imports `Telemetry.Metrics`
+2. Define a set of metrics for the Telemetry events we want to observe using the `Telemetry.Metrics` metrics definition functions
+3. Tell the supervisor to run the `TelemetryMetricsStatsd` GenServer with the list of metrics we defined in the previous step

+Let's do it!

 ## Setting Up `Telemetry.Metrics`